Creating caring communities in Dawson Creek

 “I find it a supportive community and I feel safe here,” she said, adding, “The atmosphere is so friendly.”

-To help bring together the community of Southview residents and foster an even stronger sense of social inclusion, DCSCL set up a meal program to offer tenants a warm lunch, a take home supper, and a much-needed opportunity to connect with their neighbors.
+To help bring together the community of Southview residents and foster an even stronger sense of social inclusion, DCSCL set up a meal program to offer tenants a warm lunch, a take home supper, and a much-needed opportunity to connect with their neighbours.

 With support from BC Housing as part of its COVID-19 response, and Northern Health, DCSCL worked to license their kitchens and hired a part-time chef to cook lunch for residents of Southview Apartments and Rotary Village.
 At first the meals had to be delivered due to the pandemic, but once health orders allowed, the residents were able to eat with each other on a regular basis.